Erfaniaa/Persian-OCR/README.md

 Offline optical character recognition of Persian letters, using neural networks and feature extraction.

+No special libraries have been used in this project, so it was a good practice for us to learn image processing and neural networks algorithms.
 Read [https://github.com/Erfaniaa/Persian-OCR/blob/master/Persian-OCR.pdf](https://github.com/Erfaniaa/Persian-OCR/blob/master/Persian-OCR.pdf) for more details.

 ## Screenshots